 If you've got questions about your implants, or are considering replacing your implants with newer ones, request a consultation online to meet with Dr. Colville, or call (419) 534-6551 to schedule an appointment.
-He serves women from cities near Toledo including Holland and Bowling Green, as well as Ann Arbor and Monroe, MI.
+He serves breast augmentation patients from Maumee, Findlay, Bowling Green, and other nearby cities, as well as Ann Arbor and Monroe, MI.

 WARNING: This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 This patient had saline implants done elsewhere that she was unhappy with.
 When her right implant failed, she reached out to Dr. Colville to have them replaced.
-She now has 375cc gel implants and is so much happier with the look and feel of her breasts.
+After having her implants replaced, along with a breast lift, she now has 375cc gel implants and is so much happier with her n...

 Thorough pre-operative planning, discussion, and execution of breast augmentation surgery will lead to successful results in the vast majority of cases.
 Changes can occur over time, however, leading to the consideration to undergo revision surgery.
 Breast implant revision is an option if you have older implants that you wish to have replaced with more modern ones.
 Implant position or breast fold location may be corrected at this time.
 Some of the common reasons for revision surgery include:

 Complications can also occur at any time, requiring correction.
 Either the breasts are uneven or asymmetrical or the implant isn't correctly positioned.
 Other women notice changes in the shape, size, or volume of their breasts.
 Changes occur because of aging, weight fluctuations, or stretched skin.

 General anesthesia is normally used when removing breast implants.
 Dr. Colville is generally able to use the original incision to insert the new implant, usually removing scar tissue from the original implant at the same time.